 All of her beautiful things, so artfully arranged, now seem worn and tired.
 There are racks and flaws in the frames and edges of marble and mirror, and the once gleaming silk and satin surfaces are stained and frayed at the seams, like theatrical costumes backstage after the houselights have been turned on.

-This was the story of my mom’s stuff; there were a few good pieces that were called out in her will for my sister or me; but the rest we got rid of, and my sister, TreeHugger emeritus writer Bonnie Alter, took charge of that process.
+This was the story of my mom’s stuff; there were a few good pieces that were called out in her will for my sister or me; but the rest we wanted to get rid of, and my sister, TreeHugger emeritus writer Bonnie Alter, took charge of that process.
 It was hard to even get anyone to come out and look at it.
 It was almost humiliating, being offered almost nothing for what we thought were treasures.
+In the nick of time, Bonnie found a local auction house, A. H. Wilkens, who did a wonderful job for us.

 Bring in the cavalry